Nouran-Salah/Computer-Networks-and-Security/des-encryption/README.md

 ## **Overview**

 This project implements the **Data Encryption Standard (DES)** algorithm for encrypting and decrypting files.
 The DES algorithm processes 64-bit data blocks using a 56-bit key and performs 16 rounds of Feistel structure transformations.
-This project provides both encryption and decryption functionalities, along with error handling for file operations, user prompts for overwriting/clearing files, and command-line usage.
+This project includes encryption and decryption functionalities, error handling for file operations, user prompts for overwriting files, and a flexible command-line interface that supports both short and long options.

-The project includes:
+Key features:

 - Encryption and decryption of files
-- Command-line interface for user interaction
+- Command-line interface for user interaction with short and long options
-- Handling of hexadecimal keys
+- Handling of hexadecimal keys and file-based keys
 - File error handling and warnings for existing files

 ---